m-labs/artiq/doc/manual/installing.rst

 OpenOCD can be used to write the binary images into the core device FPGA board's flash memory.

-With Nix, add ``m-labs.openocd`` to the shell packages.
+With Nix, add ``artiq-full.openocd`` to the shell packages.
 Be careful not to add ``pkgs.openocd`` instead - this would install OpenOCD from the NixOS package collection, which does not support ARTIQ boards.

 With Conda, the ``artiq`` package installs ``openocd`` automatically but it can also be installed explicitly on both Linux and Windows::